 Grange waited for Kunst to mentally come back into the room.

-“So, I noticed something interesting,” he began, “not with their behavior, but in yours.”
+“So, I noticed something interesting,” he began, swinging back and forth in his chair, “not with their behavior, but in yours.”

-“Hmmm,” Kunst crossed his arms against his chest, “what do you mean?”
+“Hmmm,” Kunst laid his pen on the notebook and crossed his arms against his chest, “what do you mean?”

 “I don’t know,” he said, “you’ve been out of sorts and the questions seem…well,…unusually harsh for them just losing their teammate.
 What’s up with you?”

 Detective Grange had intermittently looked at him through the open blinds of his office windows.
 He had taken a few calls and sat reading files in between.
-He tapped his pen against his notebook, made multiple phone calls, hunting down the boyfriend on the list, but with no luck.
-He was MIA according to his ex-roommate.
+He tapped his pen against his notebook, made multiple phone calls trying to track down the ex-boyfriend, Nikolai Vetrov, but without luck.
+He was MIA according to his roommate.
 He left the night before and he hadn’t heard from him since.
 All his clothes were gone.
 Grange told him to call if he heard from him and left him with his cell number.
 Grange knocked on the glass before opening the door to let Kunst know, only a grunt came as his reply.

 “Keep on top of it, Grange.”